18 May 2023

 UN - New York, UN Cyberwatch, UN-TOC Watch

 Analyst, Global Initiative against Transnational Organized Crime

-Ana Paula holds an LL.M cum laude in International Law with concentration in the protection of the individual (International Human Rights Law, International Humanitarian Law, International Criminal Law and the Movement of People Across Borders) by the Graduate Institute of International and Development Studies in Geneva.
+Ana Paula holds an LL.M cum laude in International Law by the Graduate Institute of International and Development Studies in Geneva.
 She also holds an LL.M in Public Law and an MBA in International Relations by Fundação Getúlio Vargas in Rio de Janeiro.
 Ana Paula holds a Bachelor degree magna cum laude in Legal and Social Sciences by the Federal University of Rio de Janeiro.
-She is a qualified lawyer, having practised at a law firm focusing on public law litigation over four years.
-Her past experiences also included assisting NGOs based in Rio de Janeiro and Geneva.
+She is a qualified lawyer, having practised at a law firm focusing on public law litigation for over four years.
+Her past experiences also included assisting roles at non-governmental organizations headquartered in Rio de Janeiro and Geneva.

-Ana Paula is fluent in English and Portuguese, possesses limited working proficiency in Spanish and French and basic knowledge of German.
+Ana Paula is fluent in Portuguese, English and Spanish, possesses limited working proficiency in French and basic knowledge of German.